 To celebrate the 80th anniversary of the end of WWII the iconic Mauritshuis in The Hague, which houses some of the world greatest paintings, has just unveiled a new exhibition spanning the years of the German occupation from 1940-1944.
 And a fascinating story it turns out to be.

 Painstakingly researched and splendidly documented by Quentin Buvelot it reveals a host of astonishing events.
-The story centres around a family closely associated with the Mauritshuis, with the museum director Wilhelm Martin who seems to have had a talent of tiptoeing and at times outwitting the German authorities.
+The story centres around a family closely associated with the Mauritshuis, the museum director Wilhelm Martin who seems to have had a talent of tiptoeing and at times outwitting the German authorities.

-Wilhelm Martin’s administrator, Mense de Groot and family were housed in the basement of Mauritshuis itself.
-Mense de Groot and his young son Menno play a crucial role in the story.
+Martin’s administrator, Mense de Groot and his family were housed in the basement of Mauritshuis itself.
+De Groot and his young son Menno play a crucial role in the story.
 Menno’s father kept a daily logbook which exhibition curator Quentin Buvelot has exploited to brilliant effect.
 Mense de Groot used his nine-year-old son to smuggle and distribute hastily copied newspaper articles to people around The Hague who were in hiding.
-Not only this, but some were hidden in the attic of the museum itself.
-No one knows how many there were hiding above the priceless works of art, but they required 36 loaves of bread to be smuggled in, right under the eyes of the Germans with a clear view of the museum’s entrance.
-The family kept rabbits on a balcony, the boy balanced around the parapet of the large building, fished in the Binnenhof lake, rowed to its small island to collect swan and duck eggs for the family’s table.
+Not only this, but some Jews were hidden in the attic of the museum itself.
+No one knows exactly how many there were hiding above the priceless works of art, but they required 36 loaves of bread to be smuggled in every day, right under the noses of the Germans who had a clear view of the museum’s entrance.
+Mauritshuis is, as you will know, is a stone’s throw from the heart of the Dutch government.
+But during the war it found itself in the heart of the lion’s den, closely surrounded by administrative offices of the Nazi occupiers.

 There is a fairly comprehensive educational programme attached to the exhibition with a nice little accompanying booklet for children.
-Packed with lots of pictures, information, questions, quizzes, spaces for notes and a route map of relevant locations it will, when completed become a logbook, like that of Menno’s father for the children to keep.
+Packed with lots of pictures, information, questions, quizzes, spaces for notes and a route map of relevant locations it will, when completed become a logbook, like that of Menno’s father, for the children to keep.

 All this and more can be seen in this superbly curated exhibition and important historical exhibition.
 Highly recommended.
 Astrid Burchardt 12th February 2025